 FAQ

-What are the main differences between gas vs electric cars?
+What are the main differences between electric cars and gasoline cars?

 gas vs electric vehicles (EVs) differ in fuel efficiency, emissions, and charging needs.
 They also vary in operating costs, battery tech, range, environmental impact, tax breaks, and upkeep.